 Integrity: We are truthful and sincere.
 We ensure consistency between what we say and what we do, as well as between what we believe and how we behave.

 Respect: We respect ourselves and treat others with courtesy, dignity and positive regard.
 We honour the rights of others.
 We respect our school, the environment and the world around us.

 Compassion: We are sensitive to the needs of each individual.
 We support and nurture those less fortunate than ourselves.
 We treat each other as we wish to be treated ourselves.

 Courage: We continue to strive to improve as individuals and we remain positive, resilient and forward-thinking, despite adversity or challenge.
 We know that perseverance, effort and a growth mindset can help us as individuals and as members of a team, for the benefit of ourselves and our community.

 The Glennie School Strategic Plan 2018 to 2020 covers the key areas of empowered girls, enriched learning, passionate staff, connected community, and sustainable operations.
 You can view a video of the Strategic Plan here or watch the video below.
 You can also download a copy of the Strategic Plan here.

 Each year the Principal selects a theme for both staff and students to aspire to.

 The 2018 theme of 'Be Like A Girl' culminated in both Junior Years girls and Middle and Senior Years girls performing a song at their respective Speech Day ceremonies that encapsulated what the theme meant to the girls.
 You can view their performances here or watch the video below.

-The Glennie School Principal, Mrs Kim Cohen, announced that the theme for 2019 would be 'Be The Reason'.
-You can view Mrs Cohen's speech announcing the new theme here or watch the video below.
-During her speech, Mrs Cohen referred to a YouTube clip, 'Unsung Hero', to illustrate what it could mean to 'be the reason' in the lives of others.
+The Glennie School's past Principal, Mrs Kim Cohen, announced that the theme for 2019 would be 'Be The Reason'.
+You can view the announcement of the new theme here or watch the video below.
+A YouTube clip, 'Unsung Hero', illustrated what it could mean to 'be the reason' in the lives of others.